HendrikBeDupont/P01-Summer-Kutmon/README.md

 The pipeline is designed to process transcriptomic data, identify differentially expressed genes (DEGs), perform pathway enrichment analysis, and construct protein-protein interaction (PPI) networks.

+The repository also contains a Python script rendering a diagraph of the workflow.
 This workflow is particularly suited for analyzing datasets like GSE239914 (vEDS Fibroblasts) but can be adapted to other transcriptomic datasets.

 # Authors